murffious/FullStackMastery-Resources/README.md

 for example
 <li*  turns into <li 3x etc
 drag the file from the top open status to the terminal and it puts the exact path there useful for ruhnning node etc.

+BOttm right click file type  GO and has al ot of these keys but its ont usuauolyll my first thoguht to go to each tab and go thorugh each one and knowing whtat it does and when to use it.

 GUI for git - bottom left branches and start and plus sign conflicts in purpole.